fluid-project/personal-data-server/docs/Workflow.md

       scope.
       * If the user is already logged into Google, they will be presented with the consent dialog.
-   3. The Resource Owner authenticates with Google and grants consent
+   3. The Resource Owner authenticates with Google and grants consent.
       * If the user has previously provided consent, Google will present no dialog, but will retrieve the scope(s) of information for which the user has consented.